141 Keyes Road

 Natural Resources Commission

-Community Preservation Committee Funding Recommendations for the 2013 Annual Town Meeting
+CPA Funding Applications Received for Consideration at the 2014 Annual Town Meeting

 The Community Preservation Act in Concord

 Established under M.G.L. c.
 44B, the Community Preservation Act (CPA) allows Massachusetts cities and towns to raise monies through a surcharge of up to 3% of the tax levy on real property.
 These funds can be used to acquire, create and preserve open space; acquire, preserve, rehabilitate or restore historic resources; acquire, create, preserve and support community housing; and acquire and preserve land for recreational use.
 The Act also includes a significant State matching fund, which provided $26.2 million in matching funds to CPA communities last year and over $387 million to those communities to date.
 In addition to Concord, 148 cities and towns across the state have adopted the CPA to date.

 At the 2004 Annual Town Meeting and subsequently at the polls, Concord residents voted to adopt the CPA with a 1.5% surcharge on all real estate property tax bills.
 There are two exemptions, however, to this surcharge:

 The CPA mandates that each fiscal year Concord must spend, or set aside for later spending, at least 10% of the annual revenues in the Town of Concord Community Preservation Fund for each of the three CPA interests: community housing, historic resources, and open space.
 Beyond these required allocations, Concord Town Meeting decides, based on the CPC’s recommendations, how much of the remaining 70% of the funds should be spent on the three purposes identified above or for recreation.
 The spending mix for the remaining 70% of the Fund can be modified each year, and any monies not appropriated remain in the Fund for future distribution.

 WHERE DO THE CPA FUNDS COME FROM?